GMOs - environmental concerns

 1. Increased use of toxic herbicides and pesticides

-Proponents of GM argue this is cheaper and simpler weed management for farmers, it reduces tillage (and therefore carbon loss) and that it does not harm the environment or our health (believing glyphosate to be safer than other herbicides).
+Proponents of GM argue the Roundup-resistant engineered crop leads to cheaper and simpler weed management for farmers, it reduces tillage (and therefore carbon loss) and that it does not harm the environment or our health (believing glyphosate to be safer than other herbicides).

-Critics of GM recognize the terrible damage to the life forms surrounding the crops.
-The risk to beneficial insects such as pollinators, the residues left in the soil, and the run off into fresh water sources such as rivers and streams.
-But there is also the potential health risk for humans and animals who consume the crops.
-See Health concerns.
+Critics of GM dispute this.
+They recognise the terrible damage to the life forms surrounding the crops: the risk to beneficial insects such as pollinators, the residues left in the soil, and the run off into fresh water sources such as rivers and streams.
+But there is also the potential health risk for humans and animals who consume the herbicide-treated crops.

-The response, unfortunately, is to create GM crop varieties which are resistant to multiple herbicides, such as Dow’s multi-herbicide soybean, engineered to tolerate glyphosate, glufosinate and 2,4-D (an ingredient of the defoliant Agent Orange.)
-See What are Superweeds?
+Now scientists are creating GM crop varieties which are resistant to multiple herbicides, such as Dow’s multi-herbicide soybean, engineered to tolerate glyphosate, glufosinate and 2,4-D (an ingredient of the defoliant Agent Orange.)
 It appears this chemical treadmill benefits GMO seed companies, who also produce the agrichemicals.

-Even the new technique, called CRISPR, heralded for it's accuracy, still has unknown effects on non-targeted cells.
-CRISPR scientists rely on algorithms to predict the most obvious cell changes, but in a recent test case there were 100s of unforeseen effects - none of which would be picked up by the indadequate testing carried out to comply with GMO regulation.
-See Health concerns.
+Even the new technique, called CRISPR, heralded for its accuracy, still has unknown effects on non-targeted cells.
+CRISPR scientists rely on algorithms to predict the most obvious cell changes, but in a recent test case there were 100s of unforeseen effects.

 GM crops can – and do - cross pollinate with wild and non-GM plants.
 Other sources of contamination are the inadvertent spread of seed by farm machinery, as well as mixing seeds during storage.